dipanjanpathak/Dog-vs-Cat-Classifier/README.md

 ## Fine-Tuning VGG16 Model for Image Classification

 ### Overview
-After performing fine-tuning on the project using the VGG16 model, we achieved **98% accuracy** on the validation set, surpassing the previous benchmark of 95%.
+After performing fine-tuning on the project using the VGG16 model, I achieved **98% accuracy** on the validation set, surpassing the previous benchmark of 95%.
 This enhancement demonstrates the effectiveness of transfer learning combined with additional CNN layers for improving performance.

 ---